ed-kung/CSUN-Econ-433/labs/lab04/README.md

 In Lab 03, you created a script that (1) Loads and merges the two 2014 ACS files, (2) Loads and merges the two 2019 ACS files, and (3) appends them together.

 Suppose you want to re-use the merged and appended data.
-You could call the script every time you need to use it.
-Or you could save the merged and appended data as a new csv file.
+You could rewrite the merging and appending code everytime you wanted to re-use that data. **OR** you could save the merged and appended data as a new csv file.

+The latter is the better option if you plan to re-use the data many times.

-Create a new script that contains the following code:
+To save the merged and appended data as a new file, create a new script that contains the following code:

 	rm(list=ls())   # Clear the workspace
 	library(dplyr)  # Load the dplyr library